DaveBenham/VenomModules/README.md

 |Dotted 1/8|Multiple of 3|Any|
 |Dotted 1/16|Multiple of 3|48 or 96 PPQN|
 |Dotted 1/32|Multiple of 3|96 PPQN|

-Note that you may reuse the same division for multiple columns.
-Also note that the order of the columns can make a difference in the result depending on the mode selection (described later)

 #### DENSITY Slider
 Each slider specifies a threshold at which any given division beat is likely to issue a high gate.
 Typically the values are unipolar ranging from 0 to 100%.
 Each density can be modulated by the division density CV input, and/or the Global density CV input.